dsuryd/dotNetify/DevApp.ViewModels/Docs/Vue/Overview.md

    The options argument is an object with one or more of the following properties:
    - __getState__: function, provide your own component's state accessor.
    - __setState__: function, provide your own component's state mutator.
-   - __watch__: array of properties you want to set up two-way data-binding with the server.
+   - __watch__: array of properties you want to set up two-way binding with the server.
    - __vmArg__: object, initialize view model properties.
       For example:
       ```jsx